joinpursuit/events_2_exercise/events_2_assignment.md

 # To-Do: Make To-Do

-It's time to make our first usable frontend app.
-Today, we're going to construct a to-do list.
+It's time to makeay, we're going to construct a to-do list.
 Our app will have the following items:

 - An `h1` title (e.g. "Reed's To-Dos").
 - A single `ul` tag, empty when the page is first loaded.